Dhaulagiri Circuit Trek

 • Trek to the Hidden Valley Camp and cross the French pass.

-On the fifteenth and sixteenth day, you will explore the Hidden Valley and then trek to Yak Kharka via Dhampus Pass.
-The ascend to the Dhampus pass is a bit strenuous, so you must start climbing early in the morning.
+On the fifteenth and sixteenth day, you will explore the Hidden Valley and trek to Yak Kharka via Dhampus Pass.
+The climb to the Dhampus pass is a bit strenuous, so you must start climbing early in the morning.
 En route, you can see the spectacular views of Dhampus Peak and Tukuche Peak.
 The scenery gets more stunning once you reach the pass.
 Then, you gradually descend from the pass that takes you into the Kali Gandaki Valley.
 Finally, you arrive at Yak Kharka for overnight camping.

 • Explore the Hidden Valley.